Bistability and nonequilibrium condensation in a driven-dissipative Josephson array: a c-field model: c-field model

 A natural framework for developing a nonequilibrium multimode model of the system site is provided by c-field theory, also known as the truncated Wigner approximation (TWA) {for the interacting Bose gas}~\cite{Blakie2008}.
 Briefly, a master equation for {the dynamics of the low-energy, classical modes of} the system can be transformed {into} an equation of motion for the {system's} Wigner function.
 Neglecting third-order and higher derivatives --- justified at short times or when the number of particles in the system is large --- leads to a Fokker-Planck equation, which can then be simulated by an ensemble of trajectories that are solutions to a stochastic differential equation.
 This approach has been successfully applied to the simulation of the dynamics of Bose-Einstein condensates in a wide range of circumstances~\cite{Davis2013}.

-In this work the system of interest is the lattice site where {there are} atom losses caused a focussed electron beam.
-The system is described by a classical field $\psi_S(\xx,t)$, and it has an equation of motion that is a damped and driven stochastic projected Gross-Pitaevskii equation
+In this work the system of interest is the lattice site where {there are} atom losses caused by a focused electron beam.
+The system is described by a classical field $\psi_S(\xx,t)$.
+The dynamics of $\psi_S(\xx,t)$ are governed by a damped and driven stochastic projected Gross-Pitaevskii equation (SPGPE)